Disclaimers: See Part 1

-Kenji made good on his promise to bring a new candle for the lantern, food and a tub for her.
-She ate a little of the breakfast and had a strenuous time washing herself.
-When she was finished and fully dressed, equipped with her sais, the petite Amazon couldn't abide staying inside the cabin that she'd once shared with, Xena.
-Now Gabrielle stood on the upper deck, breathing in the noon breeze, pondering why was over one hundred Samurai, converging on the main deck below.
+Kenji made good on his word to bring a new candle for the lantern, food, and a tub for her.
+She devoured a little of the breakfast, but recollections of making love to Xena in the stream yesterday, made her have a strenuous time washing herself.
+When she was finished, fully dressed and equipped with her sais, the petite Amazon couldn't abide staying inside the cabin she'd once shared with her ex-fiancée.
+Now, Gabrielle stood on the upper deck, breathing in the noon breeze, pondering why was over one hundred Samurai converging on the main platform below.

 'What is this all about?'
 Gabrielle mentally queried.

 "Gabrielle San!"
-Zicalus exclaimed, walking up the side steps to join her.
+Zicalus shouted, walking up the side steps to join her.

 The Samurai wore his blue armor, carrying the helmet under his left arm.
-He was also equipped with his weapons and held a platter of nut bread in his right hand.
+He was also adorned with his weapons, and held a platter in his right hand.

-"Kenji said, I would find you here." he proclaimed.
+"Kenji said I would find you here."
+He professed.
 "You ran so fast down the tier yesterday without saying anything.
-I was going to stop by your cabin, but I surmised you didn't want to be bothered.
+I was going to stop by your lodging, but I surmised you didn't want to be bothered.
 So, I saved you some of the nut bread."

-Zicalus set his helmet and the platter on the wide wooden railing.
+Zicalus set his headgear and the oval dish on the wide, wooden railing.

-Gabrielle looked at the handsome man as he moved the dark fringe of hair from his light green orbs.
-"I'm flattered that you thought about me.
-Thank you, but I'm not hungry."
+Gabrielle looked at the handsome man as he moved the dark fringe of hair from his light-green orbs.
+"I'm flattered you thought about me.
+Thank you, howbeit, I'm not hungry."

 "It's nut bread, Gabrielle San."
 Zicalus bit into a slice and chewed.
 "You've claimed yourself that it's your favorite."

 Zicalus didn't concede.
-"Your tongue may be numb, however, your tummy will enjoy it.
-Kenji told me, you hadn't eaten much this morning."
+"Your tongue may be numb, nonetheless, your tummy will enjoy it.
+Kenji told me you hadn't eaten much this morning."

-"He cares for everyone and your health as do I, Gabrielle San.
-Now come on and eat some of this with me."
-Zicalus said.
+"He cares for everyone, and your health.
+As do I, Gabrielle San.
+Now come on, and eat some of this with me."
+Zicalus persisted.

 "An inspection for training, I think."
 Zicalus theorized.

-They consumed the sweet dessert in silence while watching Xena and the red armored Harukata walk onto the bottom main deck, causing Gabrielle major discomfort in seeing her ex-lover.
+They consumed the sweet dessert in silence, whilst gazing at Xena and the red armored Harukata walk onto the bottom deck, which caused Gabrielle major discomfort in seeing her former lover.

-The Warrior Princess was in top form and couldn't wait to get started.
-After her drill session inside the spacious armory, her mind was focused on the task at hand.
+The raven-haired overseer was in top form and couldn't wait to get started.
+After her drill session inside the spacious armory, Xena's mind was focused on the task at hand.

 Xena turned her back to the protesting men and blandly tugged Harukata in front of her.

-Harukata wasn't fond of being told what to do by anyone other than his goddess, but what choice did he have?
-If he didn't do what Xena requested, anent to his Samurai, she threaten to leave and he couldn't risk that.
+The Shogun wasn't fond of being told what to do by anyone other than his goddess, but what choice did he have?
+If he didn't do what Xena requested, anent to his Samurai, she threatened to repeal her aid, and he couldn't risk that.

 "She's the reason we're in this predicament!"